Droupadi Murmu: Presidency (2022–present)

-On 26 July 2022, Droupadi Murmu took oath as the 15th President of India, oath of which was administered by the 48th Chief Justice of India N. V. Ramana in the presence of former Presidents, Vice President, Prime Minister and other delegates.
+On 26 July 2022, Droupadi Murmu took the oath as the 15th President of India which was administered by the 48th Chief Justice of India N. V. Ramana in the presence of former presidents, the vice-president, prime minister, and other delegates.

 She is the first person from India's designated tribal communities to be elected president.
 She is the youngest and first individual born after India's independence in 1947 to have been elected president.
-Murmu is only the second woman after Pratibha Patil to serve as President of India.
+Murmu is the second woman after Pratibha Patil to serve as president.

-Murmu addressed the nation for the first time as the President of India, on 14 August 2022, Independence day eve.
-She greeted the citizens of the country on the 75th Independence.
+Murmu addressed the nation for the first time as president on 14 August 2022, the eve of the 75th Independence Day.

-In September 2022, she launched a government program 'Pradhanmantri TB mukht Bharat' - an initiative to eradicate Tuberculosis from the country.
-She became the first ever President of India, to inaugurate the 'Mysuru Dasara' a 10-day state festival in Karnataka.
-In the initial months, Murmu paid vast visits to the north-eastern states of the country including Assam, Mizoram, Nagaland and Sikkim and engaged in ceremonies of various development projects.
+In September 2022, she launched a government program 'Pradhanmantri TB mukht Bharat' – an initiative to eradicate tuberculosis from the country.
+She became the first President of India to inaugurate the 'Mysuru Dasara', a ten-day state festival in Karnataka.
+In the initial months, Murmu paid visits to the north-eastern states of the country including Assam, Mizoram, Nagaland and Sikkim and engaged in ceremonies of various development projects.

-In November 2022, she paid her first visit to her home state Odisha after assuming the office of the President, to participate in the launch of various programmes.
-During this visit she visited her alma mater school and later interacted with school children along the sideways of the road and walked 2 kilometers to pay obeisance to the deities of Puri Jagannath Temple.
+In November 2022, she paid her first visit to her home state Odisha after assuming the office of the President to participate in the launch of various programmes.
+She visited her alma mater and later met school children along the sideways of the road and walked two kilometres to pay obeisance to the deities of Puri Jagannath Temple.

+In April 2023, she took a historic flight in a Sukhoi Su-30MKI fighter jet at Tezpur Air Station in Assam, the third president ever to fly in a sortie fighter jet.
+She flew for around 30 minutes over the Brahmaputra and Tezpur valleys also covering the Himalayan ranges.
+She described it afterwards as an "exhilarating experience".